strategist922/HDPSETools/Installation/r/README.md

 # Installing R

-This documentation lists how to install R, rmr, rhdfs, and rhbase (work in progress) on an HDP 1.1 deployment.
-Before you begin, please make sure you have downloaded R (if you plan to build it from source vs RPM), rmr, rhdfs, and rhbase from the [RHadoop GitHub Repo](https://github.com/RevolutionAnalytics/RHadoop/wiki/Downloads).
+This documentation lists how to install R, rmr, and rhdfs on an HDP 1.1 deployment.
+Before you begin, please make sure you have downloaded R (if you plan to build it from source vs RPM), rmr, and rhdfs from the [RHadoop GitHub Repo](https://github.com/RevolutionAnalytics/RHadoop/wiki/Downloads).
 For convenience you can use the scripts in this repo to automate the installation process.

 ## Mandatory Environmental Variables